wangyu-/udp2raw/README.md

 ![image4](images/image4.PNG)

-(reverse speed is simliar and not uploaded)
+(reverse speed was simliar and not uploaded)

 ### Test2
 raw_mode: faketcp  cipher_mode: aes128cbc  auth_mode: md5

 ![image5](images/image5.PNG)

-(reverse speed is simliar and not uploaded)
+(reverse speed was simliar and not uploaded)

 # Application
 ### tunneling any traffic via raw traffic by using udp2raw +openvpn